jyn514/flower/README.md

 - expressions
 - static files

-it also comes with some built-in custom commands, such as compiling Sass to CSS and markdown to HTML.
+it also comes with some default custom commands, such as compiling Sass to CSS (TODO) and markdown to HTML.

 let's look at them one at a time.
 #### pages